ipfabric/docs/docs/IP_Fabric_API/authentication.md

   --data-raw '{"refreshToken":"YvnTNW..."}'
 ```

-Which then returns a new `accessToken` to use in subsequent calls and a new
+which then returns a new `accessToken` to use in subsequent calls and a new
 `refreshToken` to use for requesting the next `accessToken`:

 ```json